notrealtze/the-rake-UI-library/README.md

 local win = Window.new("My Script")
 ```

 `Window.new(title: string)` creates and renders the GUI immediately.
-The **X** button in the top-right collapses and expands the window at runtime.

 ---